MuhanYu/research-summer-2023/traces/old/readme.txt

-0. Whether procs were added to cgroups safely (i.e. by continuously adding procs from a temporary PID file, stop only until the cgroup(s)'s "tasks" files have the same number of PIDs as spawned). tools/nprocs/run.sh and tools/nprocs/run2.sh use the safe add method, while run_old.sh does not.
+0. Whether procs were added to cgroups safely (i.e. by continuously adding procs from a temporary PID file, stop only until the cgroup(s)'s "tasks" files have the same number of PIDs as spawned). tools/nprocs/run.sh use the safe add method, while run_old.sh does not.

 1. Is manual means whether the processes change their policies through sched_setscheduler() ("manual"), or, the processes are launched by schedtool.